-If a student incurs or is involved in an activity resulting in an injury or potential injury, including but not limited to needle sticks, the student is responsible for notifying their instructor and the clinical coordinator whether in the classroom, lab or clinical affiliate in order to follow appropriate procedures and to complete appropriate paperwork and SF incident report.
-In addition, if the incident/injury occurs in the clinical area, students must notify the lead technologist/ therapist of the department and procedures/paperwork for that clinical agency must be completed.
+If a student incurs or is involved in an activity resulting in an injury or potential injury, including but not limited to needle sticks, the student is responsible for immediately notifying their instructor and the clinical coordinator whether in the classroom, lab or clinical affiliate in order to follow appropriate procedures and to complete appropriate paperwork and SF incident report.
+In addition, if the incident/injury occurs in the clinical area, students must notify the lead technologist/therapist of the department and procedures/paperwork for that clinical agency must be completed.
 The SF incident report (found in the SF clinical Canvas course) must be submitted to the administrative offices in W 201 by the following school day following the incident/injury.
-Students should carry insurance cards with them at all times while in the clinical setting.
-All accidents /incidents, regardless how minor they may seem, must be reported to the lead technologist and appropriate forms completed.
+All accidents /incidents, regardless how minor they may seem, must be reported to the lead technologist and program faculty, and appropriate forms completed.